blowb/blowb-doc/install-internet-service-docker/ltb-self-service-password.rst

 LTB Self Service Password, Allowing Users to Change Their Passwords
 ===================================================================

-*uses dnsmasq, Nginx, OpenLDAP and Postfix*
+*This Internet app uses dnsmasq, Nginx, OpenLDAP and Postfix.*

 `LTB Self Service Password`_ is a PHP application which allows users to change their passwords in the LDAP database.
 It is part of the `LTB`_ project (LDAP Tool Box Project), which aims at easing LDAP administration.